Yuvraj-Sarathe/GitDeep/README.md

 ### Prerequisites

 - Node.js 18+ and npm
-- An AI provider API key (Google Gemini recommended for free tier)
+- An AI provider API key (Google Gemini recommended for its free tier)

 ### Installation